-- Under the orderly transition scenario, there is a material negative impact on the value of assets from transition related risks and opportunities resulting from a policy and economic response to climate change.
-To define materiality, we have set a threshold equal to +/-2%. - Under the disorderly transition scenario, there is a material negative impact on the value of assets from transition related risks and opportunities resulting from a policy and economic response to climate change.
+- Under the orderly transition scenario, there is a negative impact on the value of assets from transition related risks and opportunities resulting from a policy and economic response to climate change.
+However this is below the level we consider material.
+To define materiality, we have set a threshold equal to +/-2%. - Under the disorderly transition scenario, there is a negative impact on the value of assets from transition related risks and opportunities resulting from a policy and economic response to climate change.
+However this is below the level we consider material.
 To define materiality, we have set a threshold equal to +/-2%. - Under the hot house scenario, there is a material negative impact on the value of assets resulting from physical related risks and opportunities.
 To define materiality, we have set a threshold equal to +/-2%.